sciZer0/newdiscoveries/c/README.md

 The New Concept of Work (Mechanical Work) is:

-> ### Mechanical Work (Work) is the process where Organism, by its Hand applying a certain non-zero Force (effort), is pushing an object during every moment of a certain time period.
+> ### Work (Mechanical Work) is the process where Organism, by its Hand applying a certain non-zero Force (effort), is pushing an object during every moment of a certain time period.

+In other words,

-Importantly -- applying a certain NON-ZERO Force (effort)!
+Work is when Organism is putting a certain NON-ZERO Force (effort) into the pushing.

 On the other hand, as we already know: